MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 With [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview) support for Power Platform, you can integrate Power Platform with resources inside your virtual network without exposing them over the public internet.
 Virtual Network support uses [Azure subnet delegation](/azure/virtual-network/subnet-delegation-overview) to manage outbound traffic from Power Platform at runtime.
 Using a delegate avoids the need for protected resources to travel over the internet to integrate with Power Platform.
-Virtual Network, Dataverse, and Power Platform components can call resources owned by your enterprise inside your network, whether they're hosted in Azure or on-premises, and use plug-ins to make outbound calls.
+Virtual Network, Dataverse, and Power Platform components can call resources owned by your enterprise inside your network, whether they're hosted in Azure or on-premises, and use plug-ins and connectors to make outbound calls.

+Power Platform offers two ways to securely connect to enterprise resources:
+- **Virtual network support for Power Platform:** Virtual Network support for Power Platform is optimized to handle API workloads with a high request volume and low execution time for requests.
+- **Virtual network (VNet) data gateway:** [Virtual Network Data Gateway](https://learn.microsoft.com/data-integration/vnet/overview) is optimized to handle ETL (Extract, Transform, Load) workloads with a low request volume and high execution time for requests.

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note.md)]